rice9797/ws4channels/README.md

 	•  FRAME_RATE: Stream frame rate (default: 10)

 	•  CHANNEL_NUMBER: Sets the channel number (default: 275)

+    •  PERMALINK_URL: Retrieve a Permalink URL from ws4kp and add it here to specify ws4kp settings (Optional)

   •  SHUFFLE_MUSIC: Randomize the order in which detected mp3s are played (default: false)